DenVmax/library4C/README.md

 # Library System API

-This PHP-based RESTful API provides CRUD (Create, Read, Update, Delete) operations for managing books and authors in a library system.
+PHP-based RESTful API provides CRUD (Create, Read, Update, Delete) operations for managing books and authors in a library system.
 It is built using the Slim Framework and follows standard RESTful principles, making it compatible with a wide range of client applications.
 By leveraging JWT-based authentication, this API ensures secure access to its endpoints, allowing only authorized users to manage the library’s catalog of books and authors.

 ## API Features